Geren was the representative for Texas’s 12th congressional district and was a Democrat. He served from 1989 to 1996.

 - H.R.
 3949 (104th): For the relief of Senior Master Sergeant William L. Sullivan, United States ...

 - H.R.
 3010 (104th): To assure that advertisements by States for participation in their lotteries provide ...

 - H.R.
 2217 (104th): Common Sense Amendments for All Endangered Species Act

 - H.Con.Res.
 32 (104th): Expressing the sense of the Congress that the Sikh nation should be ...

 - H.R.
 875 (104th): To amend title XVIII of the Social Security Act to provide for ...

 From May 1989 to Sep 1996, Geren missed 94 of 4,074 roll call votes, which is 2.3%.
-This is better than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: